-Both photons are sent through the sample with minimal spatial separation, ensuring correlated interaction with the phantoms while no interference between the photon pairs is observed.
+Both photons pass through the sample with a small spatial separation that exceeds each photon width, ensuring a correlated interaction with the phantoms, while there is no interference between the photon pairs during the interaction.
 After transmission, each photon is analyzed independently using polarization state analyzers, and coincidence measurements over a complete tomographic basis are used to reconstruct the output density matrix~\cite{James:2001-52312:PRA}.
-A schematic setup is shown in Fig.~\ref{fig:Experiment}a (see Supplementary Material, Sec.~S5 for details).
+A schematic setup is shown in Fig.~\ref{fig:Experiment}a, with details in Supplementary Material, Sec.~S3.
 For larger effective thickness, multiple scattering leads to significant angular broadening and wavefront distortion, making spatial mode overlap and coincidence alignment increasingly challenging, which limits the achievable count rate.
 The measurements are shot-noise limited.

 To support the experimental observations, we perform Monte Carlo simulations of in-sample photon scattering following Ref.~\cite{lopushenko2024,meglinski2005,besaga2025LPR}.
 Each photon pair is propagated through the scattering medium by sampling stochastic trajectories characterized by the optical parameters of the sample, and being tracked using Bethe-Salpeter and radiative transfer formalisms~\cite{Salpeter1951PhysRev} (Supplementary Material Sec.~S4).
-Based on the Monte-Carlo simulated Jones matrices, polarization transformations are then represented by a Kraus operator $U_k$, describing the effective polarization evolution associated with a given scattering path.
-The output two-photon density matrix is then obtained as an ensemble average over $N \sim 10^6$ realizations via the CPTP map Eq.~(\ref{eq:CPTP}).
-The corresponding Mueller matrix is reconstructed from the ensemble of Kraus operators via the relation between $M$ and $U_k$ in Eq.~(\ref{eq:KMU_map}).
+Based on the Monte-Carlo simulated Jones matrices, polarization transformations are then represented by the Kraus operator $U_k$, describing the effective polarization evolution associated with a given scattering path.
+The output two-photon density matrix is then obtained as an ensemble average over $N \sim 10^6$ realizations via the CPTP map, Eq.~(\ref{eq:CPTP}).
+The corresponding Mueller matrix is reconstructed using Eq.~(\ref{eq:congurence}).